Advanced Internet Applications MSc/Diploma

 This full-time programme starts in September and lasts one year.
 The programme can also be taken part-time over 2 years or as a 9 month Postgraduate Diploma.

-This programme is accredited by the Chartered Institute of IT (BCS).
+The programme is accredited by the British Computer Society.

-Students take 4 courses each semester and must normally take courses in bold.
+Full-time students take 4 courses each semester and must normally take all core courses.

 After semester 2, students continue full time on the MSc project.